Connected Farmer Alliance

 In the second workstream, TechnoServe will work towards designing, testing and launching new mobile money services to allow farmers without banks to save and invest their money.
 This phase aims to help smallholders accumulate assets and reduce financial risk.

 In the third workstream, the CFA will help farmers fully utilize the business-to-business and mobile money services developed in the first two phases to ensure sustainable, profitable and growing businesses.
 This stage will incubate a new generation of mobile value-added services targeting the agriculture sector.
 TechnoServe will provide business development services including product development, marketing, branding, financial management and access to capital for men and women.

 The CFA is currently facilitating communications and transactions for approximately 6,300 smallholder farmers and three agribusiness clients.
 In Tanzania, the program is working with a flower seed exporter and a rice processor to facilitate management and disbursement of loans to farmers and outgrowers.
-And in Kenya, the CFA is working with a multinational beverage firm to manage information and communications with approximately 5,000 mango and passion fruit farmers.
+In October 2014, the CFA announced its first commercial agreement with agribusiness Olam International to support 30,000 Tanzanian coffee, cotton and cocoa farmers.
+In Kenya, the CFA is working with a multinational beverage firm to manage information and communications with approximately 5,000 mango and passion fruit farmers.